 • Deductible.
-The total allowed amount you pay in each year before this plan starts to make payments for your covered healthcare costs.
-You pay down each deductible separately with each claim that applies to it.
+The total allowed amount you pay in each year for in-network and out-of-network providers' care combined before this plan starts to make payments for your covered healthcare costs.
+You pay down the deductible with each claim.

-In-Network Providers Out-of-Network Providers Individual deductible \$100 \$500 Family deductible (not shown in the summary table) \$300 \$1,500
+In-Network Providers Out-of-Network Providers Individual deductible \$350 Shared with in-network In-Network Providers Out-of-Network Providers Family deductible (not shown in the summary table) \$1,050 Shared with in-network